CircuitSetup/Remote/FUTABA.md

 ### "Stop" light and switch

-Many people use tape to attach the Molex light and the switch.
+Many people use tape (and tape alone) to attach the Molex light and the switch.
 Given the small area of contact and the Futaba's checkered surface, I regarded tape alone as insufficient and went for tape plus M2 screws.

 The left screw is a machine screw with a nut, the other is a plastic screw (as there is no room for a nut inside the light).